-PGR students are liable for fees throughout the year, including during authorised periods of annual leave as outlined in the Interruption and Withdrawal Procedures.
+While they are registered as 'live', PGR students are liable for fees throughout the year, including during authorised periods of annual leave as outlined in the Interruption and Withdrawal Procedures.
 As such, all categories of PGR fees are charged weekly, on the basis of a 52-week Academic Year.

-PGR students are not liable for fees:
+PGR students are not liable for

-- during periods of interruption; - for periods after the effective date of withdrawal from their Research Degree programme; or - for periods following the submission of an MPhil or PhD thesis for examination (see also Examination periods).
+- fees during periods of interruption; - for periods after the effective date of withdrawal from their Research Degree programme; or - for students moving into to Completion status after 01 October 2024, for completion or continuation status; or - periods following the submission of an MPhil or PhD thesis for examination (see also Examination periods).

-Where a PGR student moves from one fee category to another during the course of an Academic Session, they will be liable for a 'mixed fee' in line with the number of weeks they are registered in each fee category.
+Up until 30 September 2024, where a PGR student moves from one fee category to completion status during the course of an Academic Session, they will be liable for a 'mixed fee' in line with the number of weeks they are registered in each fee category.